folio-org/folio-analytics/sql/report_queries/item_count/README.md

 * Instance sub relationship type id
 * Instance sub relationship type name

+    ditem.chronology,
+    ditem.status_name,
+    ditem.material_type_id,
+    ditem.material_type_name,
+    ditsc.statistical_code_id,
+    ditsc.statistical_code,
+    ditsc.statistical_code_name,
+    dhld.type_id,
+    dhld.type_name,
+    dhld.call_number_type_id,
+    dhld.call_number_type_name,
+    dhsc.statistical_code_id,
+    dhsc.statistical_code,
+    dhsc.statistical_code_name,
+    dhld.receipt_status,
+    loc.location_name,
+    inst.type_id,
+    inst.type_name,
+    inst.mode_of_issuance_id,
+    inst.mode_of_issuance_name,
+    inform.format_id,
+    inform.format_code,
+    inform.format_name,
+    first_language,
+    insc.statistical_code_id,
+    insc.statistical_code,
+    insc.statistical_code_name,
+    innc.nature_of_content_term_id,
+    innc.nature_of_content_term_name,
+    inst.previously_held,
+    super_relation.relationship_type_id,
+    super_relation.relationship_type_name,
+    sub_relation.relationship_type_id,
+    sub_relation.relationship_type_name;

 ## To be done
    * The item status does not include "withdrawn" in FOLIO snapshot and on the MM list.
 There also does not appear to be an item record suppress field in item.
 How are we to exclude these?
    * do we need to add item material type category and source?
+   * Should we comment out the item chronology in the aggregation because will only need to use if want to get at recon?
+   * Should the order be item, holdings, instance?
+   * are we doing to need more than location name?
+For this and for bib?

 ## Requests not yet addressed
 <details>